junwai/Game/Game Rules.md

 |Health|+1|+1|-|+1|+1|-|+1|+1|-|
 |Armor|-|-|+1|-|-|+1|-|-|+1|

-- 1| Quake: Target a unit within 1 Range.
-Move the unit in a straight line away from your Elite 2+X spaces, where X is Attunement.
+- 1| Kinetic Impulse: Target a unit within 1 Range.
+Move the unit in a straight line away from your Elite 1+X spaces, where X is Attunement.
+If your Commons encounter an enemy unit that can move through occupied spaces, this ability counts as a ranged attack using your Elite's Hit modifier.
 Special
-- 2| Internal Lattice: Your units are immune to blocked movement damage.
+- 2| Stonewrought: Your units are immune to blocked movement damage.
 [Blocked Movement damage](#Damage from Blocked Movement) is not halved in interactions with your units.
 Your units may choose to ignore forced Movement.
 Passive
 - 3| Tremor: Enemy units within X spaces of your Commons may choose to take X Wounding Damage or move X spaces away from the closest Common as determined by the opposing player.
 Special.
 Cooldown
 - 4| Tectonics: Pick X spaces within cast range to have this active ability, where X is Attunement.
-Max 5 active spaces.
-At the end of each player's turn, move any unit on that space 5+X spaces in their space 1 direction, where X is attunement.
+Max X=5 active spaces.
+At the end of each player's turn, move any unit on that space 5+X spaces in their space 1 direction, where X is Attunement.
 This ability lasts until the beginning of your next turn.
 Special.
 Cooldown
-- 5| Gleization: Increase your units' Armor by their missing Health.
-Passive.
+- 5| Gleization: Increase your units' Armor by their missing Health until the beginning of your next turn.
+Special.
 - 6| Fissure: Create temporary obstacles for each space your Commons move through using Movement points.
-Obstacles are removed at the beginning of your next turn.
+These temporary Obstacles are removed at the beginning of your next turn.
 Passive
-- 7| Demolish: Apply blocked movement damage to Obstacles.
+- 7| Demolish: Apply blocked movement damage to non-permanent Obstacles.
 Passive
 - 8| Terraform: Create an Obstacle or move an existing Obstacle up to X spaces, where X is Attunement.
 You may also cast Quake on Obstacles.
 Special
 - 9| Shockwave: Choose a space as the center of the ability.
 At the end of the the next 3 turns, move units at T range X spaces away, where T is the number of turns since the ability was used, and X is Attunement.
 Direction is chosen by owner of moved unit.
 Special
-- 10| Stonewrought: If your Common causes blocked movement damage to another unit, increase the damage by your Common's Armor.
+- 10| Gigalith: Your Commons take up 2x2 spaces instead of 1 space.
+If your Commons cause blocked movement damage to another unit, increase the damage by your Common's Armor.
+When combined with Fissure, choose only one space per Movement to add a temporary Obstacle.
 Passive

 - [Elements](#Elements)